abemedia/abemedia.github.io/content-management-systems-cms.md

         desc: "<b>Joomla!
 CMS</b> website featuring:"
         features:
             - Bespoke design | We don't use any templates at ABE Media but create the design from scratch according to your specifications.
-            - Search engine friendly build | We follow the latest coding standards and implement search engine friendly URLs.
+            - Search engine friendly build | We follow the latest coding standards, implement search engine friendly URLs and create an XML sitemap which is submitted to Google.
             - Home, contact & 3 pages | We design and populate your front page, contact page and 3 extra pages.
             - News blog | A blog including RSS feeds and auto-publish to social platforms such as Facebook & Twitter.
-            - Sitemaps | Includes an XML sitemap which is submitted to Google.
     -
         title: CMS Pro
         price: "2,000"